peytoncordero/DRI25/command-line.md

 # Summary of the workshop

-You've made it through your introduction to the command line!
+You've made it through this introduction to the command line!
 By now, you have experienced some of the power of communicating with your computer using text commands.
-Now is a good time to do a quick review!
+Now is the time to do a quick review!

-The command line interface is a way to interact with our computer and that it continues being more efficient and faster than other system interactions.
+The command line interface is a way to interact with our computer that dates from the 1950s.
+In the present, it continues to be an important means for interacting with computers because it is more efficient and faster than other system interactions.

-We learned that, for CLI, we need plain text.
-To understand the reasons we explored the difference between word processors and text editors.
-And how those programs, create rich text and plain text respectively
+We explored the difference between word processors and text editors and their relationship with rich text and plain text respectively.
+For CLI, we need plain text because rich text includes hidden code that cannot be read by the terminal.

-Via DHRIFT’s command line emulator, we interact with the computer on bash (or Terminal).
+Via our emulator, we interacted with the computer on bash (or terminal).
 We practiced commands for

-1) Navigating the file structure in a computer (pwd, ls, cd, cd .., cd~).
+1) Navigating the file structure in a computer (`pwd`, `ls`, `cd`, `cd ..`, `cd~`).
-2) Creating new files and directories (ouch, echo, mkdir).
+2) Creating new files and directories (`touch`, `echo`, `mkdir`).
-3) Moving content (with redirect > and pipes |) and files (with mv) to new locations within the file structure.
+3) Moving content ( `>`, `|`) and files (`v`) to new locations within the file structure.
-4) Searching within text files (cat, grep, less, head, tail, uniq)
+4) Searching within text files (`cat`, `nano`)
-5) Doing a basic exploration of a text dataset (nypl_items.csv)
+5) Doing a basic exploration of a text dataset (`grep`, `less`, `head`, `tail`, `uniq`, `|`)

-And we documented those commands on a cheat sheet that can be used for reference!
+We documented the commands on a cheat sheet that can be used for reference!
+Additionally, we learn important tips to navigate the filesystem and to make our experience with the command line smoother and more efficient.

 The basic steps you learned today will help as you'll further your digital skills.
-For example, you might work with the command line interface to set up your version control with git or you'll have your text editor open while writing Python scripts or building basic websites with HTML and CSS.
+For example, you might work with the command line interface to set up your version control with git, or you'll have your text editor open while writing Python scripts or building basic websites with HTML and CSS.
 Having a grasp of command line basics will not only make you more familiar with how your computer and basic programming work, but it will also give you access to tools and communities that will expand your research.

 In the next pages, we will explain how you can transfer this knowledge to your computer.
 We also share resources for independent learning.

-## Final Evaluation
+## Final Review

-Here are some questions from to review the lessons of the workshop:
+Here are some questions to review the lessons of the workshop:

 _1. What does the <kbd>up</kbd> arrow command do?
 (Select one of the following)__